Advocacy in Action

 Proposed Legislative Mandates

-- Taking a cue from Maine, California proposed establishing a commission on cytomegalovirus public education and testing.
+- California proposed establishing a commission on cytomegalovirus public education and testing.
 This commission would identify potential public educational resources to inform pregnant women and women who may become pregnant about CMV and would identify children born with CMV in order to improve their health and developmental outcomes.
-AB1801 passed unanimously in both the Assembly and Senate late August 2018 but was rejected by the Governor in September due to the high-costs associated with establishing a new commission.
+AB1801 passed unanimously in both the Assembly and Senate late August 2018 but was rejected by the Governor in September due to the high costs associated with establishing a new commission.

 Effective legislation requires multiple stakeholders working together in advance of and beyond changing policy.
 We are just getting started!